 Paralleling the development of the state bureaucracy, states learned how to articulate their armies on the bureaucratic principle.
 The direction of an army on the battlefield had always been difficult; as armies became bigger and bigger the direction of a large feudal host became impossible.
 The solution was articulation and interchangeable parts.
 Armed forces divided themselves into uniform and repeatable types of formation.
 The brigade was invented by Gustavus Adolphus in the Thirty Years War of 1628-48; the division was invented by the French in the mid 18th century, the army corps by Napoleon.
 The organization of supplies became not just the responsibility of a single quartermaster but a supply organization.
 The general staff was invented by the Prussians; it converted the warrior culture into a bureaucracy of military specialists.
 All governments adopted the new military organizational revolution; all understood the imperatives of power.

 As the eighteenth century came to a close rulers discovered a new technology of power, the economic power of an industrial economy.
-The British government began to appreciate the power that the new textile technologies gave to the British state, and forbade the export of textile technology and the emigration of technicians with textile knowledge.
+Already at the time of the Glorious Revolution in 1688 people were beginning to appreciate that the new manufacturing offered an economy of limitless wealth that contrasted with the obvious limits of an agricultural economy.
+Wrote Carew Reynell in 1685: “Though we are a nation already pretty substantial... yet it is easy for us to be ten times richer.”14 A century later the British government began to appreciate the power that the new textile technologies gave to the British state, and forbade the export of textile technology and the emigration of technicians with textile knowledge.
 This was an action that all governments could understand.
 Technology was power; it should be sequestered and hidden from dangerous foreigners.
 But this new power inspired a movement of rejection.
 The revolutionary political economy doctrines of the Scottish Enlightenment brought the traditional power doctrine into question.
 In The Wealth of Nations Adam Smith developed a new idea that the health of the state depended not upon cunning and control but upon the free flow of ideas, goods and services.
 In other words, the government that wanted to maximize its power would need to walk an uncertain line between power and freedom.
 An economy freed from detailed governmental supervision would create much more wealth for a government to exploit than an economy tightly controlled by minute and detailed bureaucratic regulation.
 This has been a difficult lesson for rulers to learn.

 All these themes came together in the political career of Alexander Hamilton.
 Hamilton was a child of divorce born and raised in the British West Indies and when orphaned at age 11 went to work in the office of an import-export merchant on the island of St. Croix.
 By his mid-teens he became the manager of the office while his boss traveled on business.
 He so impressed the local merchants that they sent him to college in New York — just in time for the American Revolution and for Hamilton to organize a company of artillery.
 By the time that Hamilton attended the constitutional convention in Philadelphia in 1787 at age 30 as a delegate from the state of New York he had made himself an expert on the new political technology in everything from warfare to constitutions to central banking and the importance of manufacturing over agriculture.